open-telemetry/opentelemetry-erlang/docs/rationale.md

 ### Experimental SDK

-As noted in the previous section `opentelemetry_sdk_experimental` is versioned separately from the rest, but in lockstep with `opentelemetry_api_experimental`, and will always remain 0.x.
+As noted in the previous section, `opentelemetry_sdk_experimental` is versioned separately from the rest, but in lockstep with `opentelemetry_api_experimental`, and will always remain 0.x.